Analytics Part 2: Employee empathy

 “Research shows that empathic workplaces tend to enjoy stronger collaboration, less stress, and greater morale, and their employees bounce back more quickly from difficult moments”

-Previously, Part One of this series on analytics discussed how the contact center’s role as a source of first-party data has guided the contact center’s evolution from isolated customer service function to strategic partner in the wider business.
-This second part of the series takes a look at employee empathy and how text analytics can help the contact center understand the role empathy plays in the customer experience.
+Previously, Part One of this series on analytics discussed how the contact centre’s role as a source of first-party data has guided the contact centre’s evolution from isolated customer service function to strategic partner in the wider business.
+This second part of the series takes a look at employee empathy and how text analytics can help the contact centre understand the role empathy plays in the customer experience.

 Good feelings, good results

 “We judge an experience by its most intense point and its end, as opposed to the total sum or average of every moment of the experience.
 So tap into empathy, end on a high and make people feel great about using your service.”